ttavarone/demo-softwareengineering/README.md

 git commit -a
-  opens text editor and commits all the files in the pwd with a commit messsage edited in the text editor
+  opens text editor and commits all the files in the pwd with a commit messsage edited in the text editor git rm <file>
+  removes file from OS and from git repo; must commit to finish removal